-projects: If the generic projects coming in a separate archive are installed, this actions lists the projects a user can clone for its own work.
+projects: if the generic projects coming in a separate archive are installed, this actions lists the projects a user can clone for its own work.

-clone <from> <to>: This action clones an existing project from the projects list into a new directory.
-The <from>argument must be a name gotten from ptxdist projects command, the <to>argument is the new project (and directory) name, creeated in the current directory.
+clone <from> <to>: this action clones an existing project from the projects list into a new directory.
+The <from>argument must be a name gotten from ptxdist projects command, the <to>argument is the new project (and directory) name, created in the current directory.

-menuconfig: Start the menu to configure the project's root filesystem.
-This is in respect to userland only.
+menuconfig: start the menu to configure the project's root filesystem.
+This is in respect to user land only.
 Its the main menu to select applications and libraries, the root filesystem of the target should consist of.

-menuconfig platform: This action starts the menu to configure platform's settings.
-As these are architecture and target specific settings it configures the toolchain, the kernel and a bootloader (but no userland components).
+menuconfig platform: this action starts the menu to configure platform's settings.
+As these are architecture and target specific settings it configures the toolchain, the kernel and a bootloader (but no user land components).
 Due to a project can support more than one platform, this will configure the currently selected platform.
-The shortform for this action is platformconfig.
+The short form for this action is platformconfig.

-menuconfig kernel: Start the menu to configure the platform's kernel.
+menuconfig kernel: start the menu to configure the platform's kernel.
 As a project can support more than one platform, this will configure the currently selected platform.
-The shortform for this action is kernelconfig.
+The short form for this action is kernelconfig.

-menuconfig u-boot-v2 | barebox: This action starts the configure menu for the selected bootloader.
+menuconfig barebox: this action starts the configure menu for the selected bootloader.
 It depends on the platform settings which bootloader is enabled and to be used as an argument to the menuconfig action parameter.
 Due to a project can support more than one platform, this will configure the bootloader of the currently selected platform.
-The shortform for this action is platformconfig.